 - Baked Spaghetti Casserole

 This recipe was originally published March 2007 and most recently updated March 2022 with new photos and no changes to the recipe.

 Photography by Lindsay Evers

 - 2 tablespoons extra-virgin olive oil , divided

-- 1 red pepper , seeded, small diced
+- 1 medium red bell pepper , seeded and diced

 - 1 cup grated Parmesan